andrebianchessi/msc/thesis/chapters/02_objectives.md

 masses - the one farthest from impact - experiences on an impact with a given speed.
-The optimization is done twice for each system using Genetic Algorithms: first by performing Explicit Time Integration (ETE) of equations found with a Discrete Element Method (DEM) and, secondly, by using a PINN (Physics Informed Neural Network) metamodel that approximates the system's dynamic response.
-The PINN metamodels are trained without labeled (ground truth) data; the physics equations are embedded into their training.
+The optimization is done twice for each system using Genetic Algorithms: first by performing Explicit Time Integration (ETE) of equations found with a Discrete Element Method (DEM) and, secondly, by using a PIM (Physics-Informed Machine Learning Model) metamodel that approximates the system's dynamic response.
+The
+PIM metamodels are trained without labeled (ground truth) data; the physics equations are embedded into their training.
 3. Redo the optimizations using the same metamodels, without retraining them, but for different impact speeds (both lower and higher).